sveronneau/http-to-https/myimage/Readme.md

 Step 5: Expose a Service where port is 80 and target port is 80.

+Step 6: Create an Ingress Loadbalancer with an Frontedn SSl policy container your site certificate

-Step 6: Test it out.
+Step 7: Test it out.